search ]

 updated_subscriberfired if form was used to update an existing subscriber

 Let’s see how to use these events.
-The following code will listen for the Success Event.
-This example simply writes something to the browser console, but you can, of course, add any code you want:
+The following code listens for the Success Event and writes something to the browser console, but you can add any code you want:

 mc4wp.forms.on('success', function(form, data) {